Lorenzinco23/SistemiOperativi/README.md

 `void * my_malloc(size_t size)` and `void my_free(void * ptr)` respectively allocate and deallocate memory.

-Interally memory with size below MegaByte gets allocated using a buddy allocator until the total MegaByte limit is reached.
+Internally memory with size below MegaByte gets allocated using a buddy allocator until the total MegaByte limit is reached.
 After that, memory is allocated using the system's `mmap` and freed using `munmap` functions.

 Due to the nature of the mmap and munmap functions, the allocator supports up to `MAX_MMAP_ALLOCATIONS` allocations, defined and customizable in the mmap_allocator.h file.